 Buying a house with water damage can be a risky investment, but it doesn't have to be.
 Knowing what precautions to take and understanding the potential costs of repair can help you make an informed decision.
 When considering a home with water damage, it's important to understand the cause of the damage and the extent of the repairs needed.
 A home inspection is essential to spot any water damage issues before closing, and you should also consider the cost of repair in your offer.

-When water damage is extensive and causes costly repairs, the only option may be to pursue litigation to hold the seller financially responsible.
+Mold damage can cause significant problems, such as odors, stains, and serious health problems.
 It's essential to consider the full costs of water damage repair and mold remediation before making a bid on the home.
 You may not be able to get a comprehensive policy until water damage is repaired, but there may be a more basic policy available in the meantime to protect your investment.
-It would be difficult to test if the mold problem started because of previous water damage in the basement, or if it started after the pipe leak was discovered.
+Other defects and hazards may be present in the home due to water damage, such as improper walls and mold.
+An expert eye is needed to determine if the water damage is new or if it started long before you bought the home.